BornaliOfficial/APITestFramework/README.md

 The required fields to set up the framework like link for the api to be tested, path for the testdata sheet etc; are fed via `config.properties` file available under the framework.

-To test the framework, you can open the RestClient.java file from com.kosmos.client package, right click on the file >> RunAs >> TestNG Test
+To test the framework-
+- open the `RestClient.java` file from `com.kosmos.client` package
+- right click on the file
+-  choose `RunAs`, then `TestNG Test`

 ## Reporting
 After successfull execution of the test a Test-output folder will be generated (Refresh the project if the folder is not visible).
 Open the index.html in browser to see the detailed testNG report.